 - Error Management: The service now includes a comprehensive set of error and status codes to improve transparency and debugging.

 - Usage Limits: The new service enforces a maximum daily usage per device, designed to accommodate all standard use cases.
 With an appropriate subscription, each device may perform up to 10 Live Orbit requests and 2 Predictive Orbit requests per day.
-For evaluation purposes, this limit is increased to 300 requests per day per device.
+For evaluation purposes, you can use the Evaluation plan, which allows you to increase this limit up to 300 requests/month/device for Predictive and/or Live Orbits.
+And you can add up to 3 evaluation devices to your Thingstream domain.

 Further details on these topics can be found in the AssistNow service Integration guide.